pbakanas/marketdata-cloud-demo/README.md

 ![alt text](https://github.com/pbakanas/marketdata-cloud-demo/blob/master/demo_topology.png)

+_NOTE:  This demo uses [iexcloud.io](https://iexcloud.io/) to get the marketdata.
+You will have to create your own IEX token to interact with datasets._

 # TO SETUP DEMO

+1. Update the /scripts/connectors/marketdata.json file with your IEX token.

-1. create a .env file with the follwing properties
+2. create a .env file with the follwing properties
 ```
 BOOTSTRAP_SERVERS=
 API_KEY=